 The result is Songs of Serenity, a collection of songs that follow a narrative path of love through nostalgia and loss, back to love and home.
 Lead-off single “Say I Do” was written as a surprise for a niece who asked him to MC her wedding.
 Scott realized the song had broader appeal, moving from proposal through planning to the big moment and celebration that follows, a fun 3-1/2 minute romp down the matrimonial aisle.
 The album pays homage to the past and home, especially “Cariboo,” composed from a poem of his father’s about their homeland in central BC.
 That song and “Trigger” (a down-home barn-burner from another Gordon Perry poem) reflect some of his dad’s country influence.
 Other songs offer musings on inspiration or touch on sadder moments and challenges in life, but everything wraps up on a positive note in the lushly arranged love song, “Above.”

-Songs of Serenity was released September 8th on CD and digitally, with a vinyl release (including bonus track) coming by January.
+Songs of Serenity was released September 8th, 2017 on CD and digital, with a vinyl release (including bonus track) following on March 10th, 2018.